 (d) unit costs under Article 4.2 (f.) and Point F below, lump sum costs under Article 4.2(f) and Point F below.

-KIC Partners receiving an operating grant financed by the EU or Euratom budget cannot declare indirect costs for the period covered by the operating grant.
+KIC Partners receiving an operating grant financed by the EU or Euratom budget cannot declare indirect costs for the period covered by the operating grant, unless they can demonstrate that the operating grant does not cover any costs of the action.

-F. Unit cost and lump sum costs
+F. Unit costs and lump sum costs

-The unit costs of EIT labelled masters programmes (excluding the management costs) are eligible, if they correspond to the amount per unit set out in Annex 1 multiplied by the number of actual units and based on the eligibility conditions as set out in the Commission Decision No C(2016) 8298.
+The unit costs of EIT labelled masters programmes (excluding the management costs) are eligible, if they correspond to the amount per unit set out in Annex 1 in line with Commission Decision No C(2016) 8298, multiplied by the actual number of units.
 In order to allow that the unit costs of EIT labelled masters programmes are held eligible, the KIC must properly implement the action and duly document it.

-The unit costs of EIT labelled doctoral programmes are eligible, if they correspond to the amount per unit set out in Annex 1 multiplied by the number of actual units and based on the eligibility conditions as set out in the Commission Decision No C(2016) 8298.
+The unit costs of EIT labelled doctoral programmes are eligible, if they correspond to the amount per unit set out in Annex 1 in line with Commission Decision No C(2016) 8298, multiplied by the number of actual units.
 In order to allow that the unit costs of EIT labelled doctoral programmes are held eligible, the KIC must properly implement the action and duly document it.

-The lump sum costs of the management of the EIT labelled degrees are eligible, if they correspond to the lump sum set out in Annex 1 and the corresponding tasks or parts of the action have been properly implemented in accordance with Annex 1 and according to the conditions set out in the Commission Decision No C(2016) 8298.
+The lump sum costs of the management of the EIT labelled degrees are eligible, if they correspond to the lump sum set out in Annex 1 in line with Commission Decision No C(2016) 8298, and the corresponding tasks or parts of the action have been properly implemented in accordance with Annex 1.
 In order to allow that the lump sum costs of the management of the EIT labelled degrees held eligible, the KIC must properly implement the action and duly document it.

 5.3 Conditions for costs of linked third parties to be eligible